dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 Upon correctly following these steps, this should permit the superuser to login to the site with an extended set of `administrator-level` permissions allowing access to the administration area functionality.
 The administration area itself is a key feature of the Django Blog web application, and allows the site administrator/super-user to control many key site activities to keep the application in working order.

-The administration area has been craeted using Django's administration functionality, and contains many key functions, including Create, Read, Update and Delete privileges for both the Site Articles and Polls applications, as well as User and comment/like features, illustrated in the snapshot below, and reviewed in detail in the next section:
+The administration area has been created using Django's administration functionality, and contains many key functions, including Create, Read, Update and Delete privileges for both the Site Articles and Polls applications, as well as User and comment/like features, illustrated in the snapshot below, and reviewed in detail in the next section:

 ![Admin](readme/features-admin.png)